matrix-org/matrix-spec-proposals/attic/v1_registration_login.rst

     "password": "<password>"
   }

-The home server MUST respond with either new credentials, the next stage of the login process, or a standard error response.
+The homeserver MUST respond with either new credentials, the next stage of the login process, or a standard error response.

 Captcha-based